-7. Responsibility for Implementation of Board Financial Decisions
+76. Responsibility for Implementation of Board Financial Decisions

-The chief executive officer of each agency and institution is responsible for establishing and administering detailed procedures for implementation of Board financial decisions, allocations, policies, and procedures.
+The chief executive officer of each agency and institution (hereinafter the "chief executive officer") is responsible for establishing and administering detailed procedures for implementation of Board financial decisions, allocations, policies, and procedures.

-B.Budget Policies
+B. Budget Policies